nuotsu/timeless-documentation/src/docs/global-styles.md

 You'll find yourself setting text and background colors in multiple sections across your store.
 To make this easier, _Timeless_ utilizes [colors schemes](https://help.shopify.com/en/manual/online-store/themes/theme-structure/color-scheme).
 Most sections have the option to choose from a list of color schemes you define in the theme settings.

-It is possible to use [brand colors]() in your color schemes, which can be configured under Store Settings > Brand > Colors.
+It is possible to use [brand colors]() in your color schemes, which can be configured under Store Settings > Brand > Colors in your Shopify Admin.

 _Timeless_'s color scheme properties include: